neonwatty/pynih/README.md

-# pynih - nih reporter api access via python
+# pynih - a Python interface for the NIH's Reporter APIs

-pynih is a python library that provides easy access to the NIH's set of [Reporter APIs](https://api.reporter.nih.gov/).
+pynih is a Python library that provides easy access to the NIH's [Reporter APIs](https://api.reporter.nih.gov/).

 ## Installation